rampal-punia/data-science-toolkit/quick_overviews/ba_tsa.md

 51. **Time Series Decomposition**: The process of separating a time series into its underlying components (trend, seasonality, and residuals) to better understand its behavior.

+# Stationarity, White Noise, and Statistical Tests

+## 1. Key Concepts

+### 1.1 Stationarity

+Stationarity is a fundamental concept in time series analysis.
+A time series is considered stationary if its statistical properties remain constant over time.

+Key characteristics of a stationary time series:
+- Constant mean
+- Constant variance
+- Constant autocorrelation structure

+Importance:
+- Many statistical procedures assume stationarity
+- Allows for meaningful sample statistics and forecasts

+### 1.2 White Noise

+White noise is a specific type of stationary process.
+It's a sequence of uncorrelated random variables with certain properties.

+Characteristics of white noise:
+- Zero mean
+- Constant variance
+- No autocorrelation between observations

+Importance:
+- Often used as a benchmark in time series modeling
+- Residuals of a good model should resemble white noise

+### 1.3 Comparison: Stationarity vs. White Noise

+Similarities:
+- Both have constant mean and variance over time
+- White noise is always stationary

+Differences:
+- Stationarity allows for autocorrelation; white noise does not
+- White noise is a more restrictive condition
+- All white noise processes are stationary, but not all stationary processes are white noise

+## 2. Statistical Tests

+### 2.1 Ljung-Box Test

+Purpose: Tests for autocorrelation in a time series

+Null Hypothesis (H0): The data are independently distributed (i.e., the series is white noise) Alternative Hypothesis (H1): The data are not independently distributed; they exhibit serial correlation

+Approach:
+- Examines autocorrelations of the residuals at various lags
+- Uses a chi-squared statistic to test if the observed autocorrelations are significantly different from zero

+Interpretation:
+- If p-value < significance level: Reject H0, conclude the series is not white noise
+- If p-value > significance level: Fail to reject H0, insufficient evidence to conclude the series is not white noise

+### 2.2 Dickey-Fuller Test (and Augmented Dickey-Fuller Test)

+Purpose: Tests for a unit root in a time series sample

+Null Hypothesis (H0): There is a unit root present (i.e., the time series is non-stationary) Alternative Hypothesis (H1): The time series is stationary

+Approach:
+- Estimates an autoregressive model
+- Examines the significance of the lagged level in explaining the first differences of the series

+Interpretation:
+- If p-value < significance level: Reject H0, conclude the series is stationary
+- If p-value > significance level: Fail to reject H0, insufficient evidence to conclude the series is stationary

+### 2.3 Comparison: Ljung-Box Test vs. Dickey-Fuller Test

+Similarities:
+- Both are statistical hypothesis tests used in time series analysis
+- Both examine properties related to the predictability of a time series

+Differences:
+- Focus: Ljung-Box tests for white noise; Dickey-Fuller tests for a specific type of non-stationarity (unit root)
+- Application: Ljung-Box can be applied to raw data or model residuals; Dickey-Fuller is typically applied to the raw time series
+- Interpretation: Failing Ljung-Box suggests predictable patterns; failing Dickey-Fuller suggests the need for differencing or other transformations

+## 3. Practical Implications

+- The Dickey-Fuller test is often used as a starting point in time series modeling to ensure the series is stationary
+- The Ljung-Box test might be used later to check if the residuals from a fitted model resemble white noise, indicating a good model fit
+- Both tests are often used in conjunction with other tools for a comprehensive understanding of a time series' properties

+While these tests provide valuable insights, they should be used alongside visual inspection of plots (like ACF and PACF) and domain knowledge for robust time series analysis.